The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 West Harbour Bluff in the Frenchman's Creek Nature Reserve.

-In addition to the natural treasures, Frenchman’s Creek is home to many historical sites, spanning from the pre-Columbian Lucayans to the post-Loyalist period.
-What was likely the second largest Lucayan village location in the Turks and Caicos is one of the many such important locations inside the nature reserve.
+In addition to its natural treasures, Frenchman’s Creek is home to many historical sites spanning from the pre-Columbian Lucayan era to the post-Loyalist period.
+What was likely the second largest Lucayan village location in the Turks and Caicos is one of the many important locations inside the nature reserve.

 Frenchman’s Creek has ample evidence of logging.
-Stumps and worked lumber show that many of the larger trees in the area were cut down, most likely to be made into fittings for Caicos Sloops as although the trees found in these saline marshes never reach great heights, their wood is often quite strong and extremely resistant to rot.
+Stumps and worked lumber show that many of the larger trees in the area were cut down.
+Most likely, the trees were cut down to be made into fittings for Caicos Sloops—while the trees found in these saline marshes never reach great heights, their wood is often quite strong and extremely resistant to rot.

-In other areas are very old burn mounds, likely the remains of charcoal kilns from the post-Loyalist era.
+In other areas, you can find very old burn mounds that are likely the remains of charcoal kilns from the post-Loyalist era.
 Examples of old glass bottles found in the area suggest that these events happened between the early and late 1800s.

 Pigeon Pond